Geographic Information Science Certificate

 - Summer: May 1

-- Applicants for whom English is not the native language must have a minimum TOEFL score of 550; 213 if computer based; 80 internet-based, 53 if Pearson Test of English (PTE), or 6.5 if IELTS.
+- A minimum TOEFL score of 550 paper-based; 80 internet-based, 53 if Pearson Test of English (PTE), or 6.5 if IELTS is required for this program.

 - Only required if not admitted to MA in Geography program